 OLD TAX BASIS IS CARRIED OVER IN A 1031 EXCHANGE

-In a standard purchase transaction, the taxpayer’s original tax basis in the purchase property is the actual purchase price.
-The taxpayer allocates a portion of this purchase to land value and the remaining amount to real and/or personal property that is eligible for annual cost recovery (depreciation) deductions.
+In a standard purchase transaction not involving a 1031 exchange, the taxpayer’s original tax basis in the purchase property is the actual purchase price.
+The taxpayer allocates a portion of this purchase price to land value and the remaining amount of real and/or personal property that is eligible for annual cost recovery (depreciation) deductions.

-In an IRC Section 1031 tax deferred exchange, the tax basis in the replacement property is reduced using a formula that takes into account the adjusted basis of the relinquished property sold in the exchange.
+In an IRC §1031 tax-deferred exchange, the tax basis in the replacement property is reduced using a formula that takes into account the adjusted basis of the relinquished property sold in the exchange.
 Treas.
 Reg. §1.1031(d)-1(e) says that the basis of the replacement property acquired must be increased (or decreased) by the amount of the gain (or loss) recognized on the transfer of the relinquished property.
-Although most taxpayers will rely upon the calculations provided by their tax and/or legal advisors, the formula for determining the tax basis in the replacement property is reflected in this handout.
+Although most taxpayers will rely upon the calculations provided by their tax and/or legal advisors, the formula for determining the tax basis in the replacement property is reflected below.